apwide/azure-golive-integration/src/README.md

   Golive will iterate through all of these.
 However, Azure truncates messages, and only the first commit line will be analyzed.
 * It queries the Azure Git Rest API to retrieve all commits since the last successful build.
 This only works for Git repositories hosted on Azure.
 * It queries the Azure Release API to retrieve all commits from artifacts history since the previous release and attached working items.
 This only works for Release pipelines.
-To make available artifacts history, depending on its type (eg: github, bitbucket..:), you have to grant permission to the pipeline user (usually: "Project ${projectName} Build Services (${organizationName})") to use the Service Connection of the artifact.
+To make available artifacts history, depending on its type (eg: github, bitbucket..:), you have to grant permission to the pipeline user
+(usually one of the following two: "Project ${projectName} Build Services (${organizationName})" or "Project Collection Build Service (${organizationName})"") to use the Service Connection of the artifact.
 [Service Connection Security Documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#secure-a-service-connection)
 * It traverses commits using the git CLI from the agent image.
 By default, when no checkout step is specified, [Azure performs a shallow checkout](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-checkout?view=azure-pipelines#shallow-fetch), and the history is not available.
 To make it available, it is necessary to define a checkout step with a depth of 0: